PostHog/posthog.com/contents/tutorials/hogql-autocapture.md

 ## Filter for specific components

 We can use HogQL to filter for events where the elements or components contain a certain value.
-We can filter using `match` against the whole element chain or we can use the same `splitByChar()`  method as before.
+We can filter using `match` against the whole element chain, or we can use the same `splitByChar()`  method as before.

 For example, if we want to compare components with `collapsed` vs `not-collapsed` classes, we can create two series.
 One filtered for `collapsed` with the expression: